ahKevinXy/ahKevinXy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently freelancer
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning Go,Rust,TypeScript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with write bug
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns
-- ⚡ Fun fact: ...
+- ⚡ Fun fact